News and Load: A Quantitative Exploration of Natural Language Processing Applications for Forecasting Day-ahead

-The field of NLP application for forecasting, particularly electricity demand forecasting, is at its beginning, and this work aims to explore the possibilities and limitations of the approach.
-In particular, we consider two following hypotheses: \begin{enumerate} \item Except for weather and economic activity, electricity demand is also influenced by social factors visible in the news. \item It is possible to quantify textual information and use it in practice via NLP. \end{enumerate}

-The objectives of this paper are summarised as follows: \begin{enumerate} \item To verify \emph{IF} it is possible to extract valuable information from news to improve electricity demand forecasting. \item To explore \emph{HOW} to best treat textual information and develop a complete forecasting chain that integrates text and other structured data. \item To understand \emph{WHY} we have improved performance and uncover the mechanisms of this approach. \end{enumerate}
+The field of NLP application for forecasting, particularly electricity demand, is at its beginnings.
+This work aims to explore the possibilities of this approach, considering the hypotheses that i) electricity demand is influenced by social factors visible in the news, and ii) NLP enables the quantification of text and its practical use.
+The contributions of this paper are summarized as follows: \begin{enumerate} \item We verified that information extracted from news can improve electricity demand forecasting. \item We developed a complete forecasting chain integrating text and other structured data. \item We explained the mechanisms behind the improved performance from global, local, and causality perspectives. \end{enumerate}